muquit/go-xbuild/README.md

 software occasionally.
 When I release every 6-12 months or so, GoReleaser's config often needs updates due to changes.
 This simple script just works.

+For [Go](https://go.dev/) port of this scripe, please look at: https://github.com/muquit/go-xbuild-go

 ## Features
 - Simple to use and maintain
 - Cross compile for multiple platforms